shawntabrizi/substrate-collectables-workshop/steps/32/README.md

 # Kitty Marketplace

+We have completed all the logic needed to create new kitties in our Pallet.

 In this section, we will add logic to our pallet, enabling a marketplace for Kitties.

 You will be able to: